Uluru for kids! Activities, food and family travel tips.

 This upbeat and pumping cafe serves breakfast, lunch, coffee and snacks by Indigenous trainees.
 It had a great vibe at Kulata and was always busy, but there is plenty of seating within and around the cafe, and within the Town Square too.
 The food was fresh and the hot drinks were good, and my kids loved the pastries, cakes and ice-creams.

 There was only one vegan meal option for lunch (besides fruit), and as much of the food is pre-prepared in the morning it wasn’t possible to get something made up specifically.
-Kulata did have plant-based milk though, and were happy to use our own cups.
+Kulata did have plant-based milk though, and they were happy to use our own cups.

 Cost: $5 for coffee, $7+ for meals.